Budget 2021

 • Re: Asphalt Resurfacing - Hot In-Place Recycling Pilot Project Given what happened on Cambrian Heights this year where the motorized vehicle travel lanes were resurfaced nicely, but the edges where the bike route is were not because of the nature of the resurfacing (eg the equipment did one pass in either way but was not wide enough to include the bike lane/edgeline areas), can you confirm that this pilot would include the whole road, including the AT area?
 This would be especially important on roads like Bancroft which has a lot of cycling traffic, and where the road edges in many areas are not in the best shape for comfortable cycling.
 This may or may not impact budget conversations that are currently happening.

-Bike Sudbury / Vélo Sudbury asked about 3 years ago
+Bike Sudbury / Vélo Sudbury asked almost 4 years ago

 The scope of an individual capital project does not directly affect the budgeting process.
 Generally speaking, the hot in place recycling project will proceed in 2021 but it’s funded from the 2020 budget.
 The roads included for the project this year include MR80 and parts of the Kingsway.